On 3-generated 6-transposition groups: Proof of the main theorem

-Because of these two reductions we set $|xy^z|=6$ for the rest of this section.
+Therefore we set $|xy^z|=6$ for the rest of this section.

 We will start with a construction, that allows us to obtain a centralizer element for $x$.
 Consider the subgroup $\langle x, z,w \rangle$, where $w=z^y$.
 We have that $|xz|=5$, $|zw|=|zyzy|=3$ and $|xw|=|xyzy|=|xz|=5$.
 Thus all the generator products have odd order.
-This implies that if we take any pair of these generators and generate a dihedral group, then these elements will be conjugate in said group, in fact, we can write the conjugating elements as follows:
+This implies that if we take any pair of these generators and consider the dihedral group generated by that pair, then these elements will be conjugate in said group, in fact, we can write the conjugating elements as follows:

 Since $x$ and $z$ are also conjugate we get that

 in other words, the element $(zx)^2z^yz(xz^y)^2 \in C_G(x)$.
 Rewriting this, we get Since $y \in C_G(x)$ we can remove it from the right to get $(zx)^2(yz)^2y(xz)^2 \in C_G(x)$, in other words $y^{zy(xz)^2} \in C_G(x)$.